Back to Resources

 Selenium 4, the latest version of the Selenium test tool, natively allows developers and testers to write test scripts in different programming languages (Python, Java, Ruby, C#, NodeJS, etc.) that can run on different operating systems and browsers without modification.

 Selenium 4 is the latest version of Selenium.
 Selenium 4 uses the W3C WebDriver standard protocol for browser automation.
-Because browser vendors will only support W3C WebDriver in the future, using Selenium 4 ensures the widest possible range of support across all browsers, essentially making automation scripts future-proof.
+Because browser vendors only support W3C WebDriver, using Selenium 4 ensures the widest possible range of support across all browsers, essentially making automation scripts future-proof.

 For more information on Selenium 4, see the following resources: